oneThousand1000/HairMapper/README.md

 # Testing

-Directly use our pretrained model for hair removal.
+Directly use our pre-trained model for hair removal.

-Real images should be extracted and aligned using DLib and a function from original FFHQ dataset preparation step, you can use the [image align code](https://github.com/Puzer/stylegan-encoder/blob/master/align_images.py) provided by [stylegan-encoder](https://github.com/Puzer/stylegan-encoder).
+Real images should be extracted and aligned using DLib and a function from the original FFHQ dataset preparation step, you can use the [image align code](https://github.com/Puzer/stylegan-encoder/blob/master/align_images.py) provided by [stylegan-encoder](https://github.com/Puzer/stylegan-encoder).

-Please put the real images in  **./test_data/origin**.
+Please put the real images to **./test_data/origin**.

 Then using encoder4editing to get the corresponding latent codes: